logmanoriginal/lvssh2/README.md

 - Send VI Snippets (via issues) instead of pull requests when possible.

 > [!NOTE]
-> This project contains C++ code that is compiled into a shared library (see [extensions](/extensions/)).
-If you are familiar with C++ and want to contribute to the project, please consider contributing to the C++ code as well.
+> This project contains C code that is compiled into a shared library (see [extensions](/extensions/)).
+If you are familiar with C and want to contribute to the project, please consider contributing to the C code as well.

 ## License